ymoumin/To-Do-List-App/README.md

 NPM 5 or above has the big advantage that if you use it you will be installing the exact same dependencies than I installed in my machine, so you wont run into issues caused by semantic versioning updates.

 This should take a couple of minutes.
 You can ignore the packages that need funding.

+# To Set up the Database

+`IMPORTANT`: Install PostgreSQL & Run PgAdmin 4.

+First Register a new Server.
+You can choose whichever name you would like.
+In the connection tab, input the following:

+    Host name/address: localhost
+    Username: postgres
+    Password: admin123

+Then, create a Database with the name: `test_database`.

+These values can be changed in the `db.config.json` file at the following directory: `server/config`.

 # To Run the Development Backend Server